What Are Computer Glasses — And Do They Help?

 Styling

 Glasses for computer use vary greatly in styling.
+That means there’s very likely a style that’s right for you.

 At least one company makes an insert designed to slip between you and your glasses.
 Many others make clip-on tinted glasses for computer use that flip up when you need to work on something else.
+Maybe one of these styles fits your needs and your taste.

 Try Them And You’ll See

-But if you think about it, using a computer requires focusing your eyes at an unusual distance for a long period of time — and looking at a glowing display.
+At first the idea of special computer reading glasses may seem a little strange to you.
+Why would they be necessary?
+What’s so different about using a computer that it requires special lenses?
+But if you think about it, using a computer requires focusing your eyes at an unusual distance for a long time — and looking at a glowing display.
 All those things put stress on eyes.
 It’s no wonder we get eye strain.

-Computer glasses make sense because they prevent some of the stress that computer use puts on our eyes.
+Computer reading glasses make sense because they prevent some of the stress that computer use puts on our eyes.
 I recommend them, I use them and I hope you’ll give them a try.
+Isn’t it time for a little relief?